Lorraine Segato

 Segato

-For over 40 years Lorraine Segato has earned a reputation as charismatic and iconoclastic performer.
+For over 45 years Lorraine Segato has earned a reputation as charismatic and iconoclastic performer.
 Her unique voice is compelling and identifiable no matter what format or medium she explores creativity.
+She was recently honoured with the Order of Canada and and inducted into Canada's Walk of Fame along with her Parachute Club bandmates.

 Check out her earlier music with The Parachute Club as well as her solo material and you find yourself wanting to hear more.